japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 A stage is added when <<submitMissingTasks, submitMissingTasks>> gets executed (without first checking if the stage has not already been added).

 | shuffleIdToMapStage
-| [[shuffleIdToMapStage]] The lookup table of xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage]s per xref:rdd:ShuffleDependency.adoc[ShuffleDependency].
+| [[shuffleIdToMapStage]] The lookup table of scheduler:ShuffleMapStage.md[ShuffleMapStage]s per rdd:ShuffleDependency.md[ShuffleDependency].

 | stageIdToStage
 | [[stageIdToStage]] The lookup table for stages per their ids.

-Used when DAGScheduler <<createShuffleMapStage, creates a shuffle map stage>>, <<createResultStage, creates a result stage>>, <<cleanupStateForJobAndIndependentStages, cleans up job state and independent stages>>, is informed that xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleBeginEvent[a task is started], xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskSetFailed[a taskset has failed], xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleJobSubmitted[a job is submitted (to compute a `ResultStage`)], xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleMapStageSubmitted[a map stage was submitted], xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion[a task has completed] or xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleStageCancellation[a stage was cancelled], <<updateAccumulators, updates accumulators>>, <<abortStage, aborts a stage>> and <<failJobAndIndependentStages, fails a job and independent stages>>.
+Used when DAGScheduler <<createShuffleMapStage, creates a shuffle map stage>>, <<createResultStage, creates a result stage>>, <<cleanupStateForJobAndIndependentStages, cleans up job state and independent stages>>, is informed that scheduler:DAGSchedulerEventProcessLoop.md#handleBeginEvent[a task is started], scheduler:DAGSchedulerEventProcessLoop.md#handleTaskSetFailed[a taskset has failed], scheduler:DAGSchedulerEventProcessLoop.md#handleJobSubmitted[a job is submitted (to compute a `ResultStage`)], scheduler:DAGSchedulerEventProcessLoop.md#handleMapStageSubmitted[a map stage was submitted], scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion[a task has completed] or scheduler:DAGSchedulerEventProcessLoop.md#handleStageCancellation[a stage was cancelled], <<updateAccumulators, updates accumulators>>, <<abortStage, aborts a stage>> and <<failJobAndIndependentStages, fails a job and independent stages>>.

 | waitingStages
 | [[waitingStages]] The stages with parents to be computed